 Advisor: Sophia Rosenfeld

-Prior to Penn, I attended the University of Chicago, where I earned a B.A. with highest honors in History and a minor in Philosophy.
+Prior to Penn, I attended the University of Chicago, where I earned a B.A. with honors in History and a minor in Philosophy.

 A.B., History (with honors), University of Chicago (2016)

-Modern Europe (1750-1945), particularly France and its empire; history of (political) concepts; the historical construction of norms; history of social welfare and the welfare state; history of historical thinking; history of the human sciences; environmental history; intellectual and political history; twentieth-century philosophy and political theory
+Modern Europe (1750-1945), particularly France and its empire; history of (political) concepts; history of social welfare and the welfare state; the history of social rights; history of historical thinking; environmental history; intellectual and political history; twentieth-century philosophy and political theory

 HIST 313: The French Revolution and the Origins of Modern Politics (Spring 2019)